-We study a group of people living in poverty in 415 villages in Homa Bay and Siaya counties, near Lake Victoria in Western Kenya.
-The area is rural but almost all villages are within a few hours' drive of Kisumu, Kenya's third largest city.
-Roughly half of the villages contain a primary school, one third contain a market, and one sixth contain a clinic (Table B.2).
+population is mainly Luo, Kenya's second largest ethnic group.
+The area is fairly densely populated, with 395 people per km compared to 91 for the country as a whole.
+Villages contain 96 households on average.
+Villages have fairly good market access: most are within a few hours' drive of Kisumu, Kenya's third largest city, and closer to smaller towns.
+Roughly half of the villages contain a primary school, one third contain a market, and one sixth contain a healthcare clinic (Table B.2).